 After breaking up with Otis, Ola realises that she has feelings for her friend, Lily, and begins a relationship with her.

-“Otis is back at school but he’s got different things on his plate,” he revealed.
-“He’s grown up a bit and become slightly more sassy.
+Speaking to The Observer, Butterfield said: "Otis is back at school but he’s got different things on his plate.
+He’s grown up a bit and become slightly more sassy.
 It’s been fun to portray his newfound charisma.
 Don’t worry, though, he’s still tragically awkward too."

 "They both have a bit of growing to do if they are potentially to become a couple," he said.
 "But, equally, I can see them just being good friends.
 I love Emma [Mackey], and we all get on amazingly well.